-ON1 NoNoise Al automatically applies noise reduction based on the contents of your image and your preferred level of reduction, but you can adjust the amount of noise reduction and detail preservation-as well as add sharpening-in the Noise & Sharpening pane.

-The pane consists of two primary sections, and a control area:
+NoNoise AI automatically applies noise reduction based on the contents of your image and your preferred level of reduction, but you can adjust the amount of noise reduction and detail preservation-as well as add sharpening-to your taste, by adjusting the sliders in the Noise & Sharpening pane.
+The controls consist of two primary sections in the main section of the pane, and an action area on the top right side of the pane:

-- A. Noise Reduction: This section lets you adjust the amount of luminance (brightness) and color noise reduction on the current image.
+A. Noise Reduction: This section adjusts the amount of Luminance (brightness) and Color noise reduction on the current image.
 Enhance Detail works to preserve details that would have been lost in traditional noise-reduction processes.
-Color is always set to 100, but the amount of Luminance reduction is set based on the image contents and your Auto settings level (see page 22). - B. Sharpening: This adjusts the amount of progressive sharpening applied to the processed image.
-Amount controls overall strength of the sharpening.
-Detail manages sharpening of small details (higher numbers apply more sharpening).
-Threshold controls the sharpening effect based on contrast in your photo: larger settings means.
+Color is always set to 100, but the amount of Luminance reduction is set based on the image contents and your Auto settings level (see below).
+The Method pop-up offers two options: Original, which is the preferred option for raw files, and High Detail, which is optimized for non-raw files.